allenea/PyDatPicture/README.md

-# 3. FILE STRUCTURE:
+# 4 FILE STRUCTURE:

-## 3.1 PyDatPicture Code
+## 4.1 PyDatPicture Code

 - **pyDatPicture/run_me/**

-    - **main.py** is the main program that is actually executed.
-This file contains the user variables which the user can change if they do not want to use the default values.
+    - **main.py** Is the main program that is actually executed.
+This file contains the user variables (namelist options) which the user can change if they do not want to use the default values.
+See section 3 for details.

-    - **my_pyDatPicture_mapping.py** User modifiable custom-mapping routine
+    - **my_pyDatPicture_mapping.py** User modifiable custom-mapping routine.

 - **pyDatPicture/src/**